Classroom Resources: Chemistry Basics

 In this lesson, students will model the location and behavior of protons, neutrons, and electrons that make up the structure of atoms, focusing on the first 18 elements on the periodic table.
 Students will model different elements first by adding protons and neutrons (colored balls) to make the nucleus (a basket).
 Then, the students themselves will represent the electrons that are always moving around the nucleus yet remaining within their designated energy level.
 This activity is easiest to complete outside or in a large open room to allow for enough room.

 Access is an AACT member benefit.
-Activity: Reviewing the Periodic Table and Periodic Trends Mark as Favorite (62 Favorites)
+Activity: Trends of the Periodic Table Mark as Favorite (87 Favorites)

 • Periodic Table, History, Elements | High School